sovserg/rflink/RPi_rflink/readme.md

 # About

 Modification RFlink for run on raspberryPI. ( http://www.nemcon.nl/blog2/ )
-This modification enable connect RF tranceiver and receiver directly into free raspberryPI pins.
+This modification enable connect RF transceiver and receiver directly into free raspberryPI pins.
 Instead comunication with serial port use TCP conecction.
-This modification use interrupt and theaders for reduce cpu load.
+This modification use interrupt and threaders for reduce cpu load.

 ## Compile and install
 #### Compile